Chevrolet Monte Carlo: 1970

 A labor strike at Chevrolet's Flint, Michigan, assembly plant (where most Monte Carlo production was scheduled) during the early months of the 1970 model year immediately following the car's introduction on September 18, 1969, limited overall model-year sales to 159,341; short of the projected 185,000.
-During those early months, Monte Carlos were in short supply, with full-scale production not happening until February 1970, leaving many would-be buyers disappointed after going to their Chevrolet dealers and finding no Monte Carlos in stock.
-Once full production was underway, Monte Carlos sold well and often at full list price (usually being ordered with many extra-cost options), making it a profitable model for Chevrolet and its dealership networks.
+During those early months, Monte Carlos were in short supply, with full production not achieved until February 1970.

-Popular Mechanics reported 82% of readers who bought a Monte Carlo got one for the styling, however 10.1% of readers disliked the amount of rear leg room.
-The Better Call Saul character Lalo Salamanca primarily drives a 1970 Chevrolet Monte Carlo.
+Popular Mechanics reported that 82% of readers who bought a Monte Carlo got one for the styling.
+However, 10.1% of readers disliked the amount of rear legroom.